 Universal Transitional Kindergarten (TK)

-With the passage of the 2021-2022 California budget, Transitional Kindergarten (TK) will be expanded, with full implementation of Universal TK slated for the 2025-26 school year.
-Expansion begins in 2022-23 and incrementally increases eligibility for TK based on children’s birthdates, until Universal TK is achieved by 2025-26 and will include all children who turn 4 before September 1 of the current school year.
+With the passage of the 2021-2022 California budget, Transitional Kindergarten (TK) was expanded, with full implementation of Universal TK slated for the 2025-26 school year.
+Expansion began in 2022-23 and incrementally increases eligibility for TK based on children’s birthdates, until Universal TK is achieved by 2025-26 and will include all children who turn 4 before September 1 of the current school year.

 |2023-24||Sep 2, 2023 - Apr 2, 2024|